Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 This small batch shaving soap is hand crafted and poured and comes with a sophisticated, earthy and subtle sandalwood scent.
 It’s formulated with Shea butter and produces a seamless coating on beard hairs and whiskers, helping to prevent razor burn.
 Essentially a traditional, tallow-based shaving soap, it whips up into a very thick and creamy lather and doesn’t require that much water to use.

 The 4.7 oz soap is about enough for over 100 shaves, making it a decent value, though it’s far from the least expensive shaving soap we’ve tested.
 While this shaving soap performs well for beard and mustache softening, it’s not as moisturizing as glycerin-based shaving soaps tend to be.
 As a tallow-based soap, it’s also not suitable for those looking to avoid animal products.
-While we’re talking about your morning routine, you’ll also need a tube of the best toothpaste.
+While we’re talking about your morning routine, you’ll also need a tube of the best toothpaste, while not forgetting to purchase the best manual toothbrush.

 Award: MOST CONVENIENT